POD Essentials Train-the-TrainerPODET MGT-442-1 17.1 Contact Hours

-Those with the responsibility to develop, modify, and/or conduct mass dispensing trainings to state, regional, and local partners.
+The target audience for this course is federal, state, local, tribal, or territorial (SLTT) trainers, who conduct medical countermeasures-related training for new staff and volunteers.
 This can include, but is not limited to, public health training staff, trainers identified in partner organizations such as Emergency Management, Advanced Practice Centers, Area Health Education Centers, and Centers for Excellence.
 Personnel assigned to the following positions would best benefit from this course: State or Project-Area Training Managers; State or Project Area Bioterror Coordinators; State or Project-Area Strategic National Stockpile (SNS) Coordinators; Regional Emergency Response Planner or Coordinators; Cities Readiness Initiative (CRI) Coordinators; State, Project Area, CRI Public Information, or Communications Coordinators; Regional, Local, or CRI Planners who plan and coordinate Mass Dispensing activities and Federal personnel who would augment or support State, Regional, or Local authorities in Training and Dispensing activities.

 Below are some, but not all, of the critical skill sets learned during this training program: